up-for-grabs/up-for-grabs.net/README.md

 git clone https://github.com/up-for-grabs/up-for-grabs.net.git
 ```

-If you have a fork of the repository, change `up-for-grabs` into your GitHub account name above.
+If you have a fork of the repository, change `up-for-grabs` into your GitHub account named above.

 You need Ruby and Bundler installed to test the site - you can confirm these are present by running these commands: